entr0-pi/pki-certificates/docs/SECURITY.md

 - **Entropy**: Random salts and session IDs for cryptographic operations
 - **Validation**: Input validation at system boundaries; RFC 5280 compliance for certificates
 - **Audit Trail**: All operations logged with session identity and timestamps
+- **Operator Responsibility**: Secret strength, TLS termination, cookie policy, proxy behavior, and deployment-time hardening are not outsourced to the application

 ---